 While on the planet's surface, (today included) he had taken K'nera's advice and simply introduced himself as T'knehzoR of the House of Martok rather than Alexander the son of Worf.
 Being on the Homeworld made him very aware just how much the name of his father could spur controversy.
 Worf had both fallen out of favor and been exalted only to fall once more several times in recent years; the most recent had been when he had refused to support the Chancellor's war against the Federation just before the start of the Dominion War.
 Some praised him for not kowtowing to the pressures of his superiors but most considered him to be a Federation Lackey instead.
-While only being known as a member of the General's House, however, Alexander could see the respect that was given to him just by association.
-It confirmed the idea that he should go by his Klingon name by most and only allow those that were closest to him to use his Human name.
+While only being known as a member of the general's House, however, Alexander could see the respect that was given to him just by association.
+It confirmed the idea that he should go by his Klingon name by most and only allow those who were closest to him to use his Human name.

-Alexander had just finished watching a Klingon Opera on one of Kahless's battles on the street along with several of his crew-mates.
+Alexander had just finished watching a Klingon Opera of one of Kahless's battles on the street along with several of his crew-mates.
 Among them, were Ch'Targh, Kornan, Koloth, DedaJ and K'nera.
 The day of shore-leave had been going well for most of the day but during the mid-day meal at a stand near the main plaza a small group of Klingons approached their tables.
 A quick glance told Alexander that the lead Klingon bore the emblem of the House of Martok.

 "I was told that some petaQ here claimed to be a member of the House of my father.
 Yet I have no knowledge of anyone named T'knehzoR.
 So tell me.
 Why should I not cut your tongue out for such deception?"

-Those that were still seated at the table all tensed as if ready for battle but looked to Alexander to wait for his answer before reacting.
+Those still seated at the table all tensed as if ready for battle but looked to Alexander to wait for his answer before reacting.
 Alexander raised a brow as he took in the appearance of the other man.
 He'd seen holovids of Martok's son and knew him on sight despite the fact that he hadn't seen him in person yet.
 Alexander reached across the table and grabbed some sauce to put on his bregit lung before he spoke.

 "No deception.
 Perhaps you would recognize my Human name instead, Alexander Rozhenko.
-Your father invited me to join his house earlier this year."
+Your father invited me to join his House earlier this year."

 "Ah, yes.
-The HUMAN-MUTT.
+The Human-mutt.
 Tell me.
-Just what kind of name is ALEXANDER?
+Just what kind of name is Alexander?
 Certainly not one of a warrior," Drex snickered.

 "Actually, if you were familiar with Earth's history, then you'd know that the greatest warrior in the planet's history was simply known as Alexander the Great," Alexander tried to act as casually as possible since this was the son of Martok.
 It would not be wise to antagonize him out of respect for his father.
 "He rose to power in the fourth century and conquered nearly the entire known world at the time in only three years.
 Even before Kahless himself had fought in any battles.
 He became the measure against which military leaders compared themselves, and military academies throughout the world still taught his tactics well into the twenty-third century."

-"A HUMAN warrior?"
+"A Human warrior?"
 Drex bellowed with laughter.
 "Surely not one worthy of a Klingon."

 "I'm sure that is up for interpretation," Alexander shrugged.

 Drex lowered his eyes as he tried to decide if there was some veiled insult behind Alexander's words.
 "My father should have been more discerning in his recent admittance into our Great House.
-At least you have SOME Klingon blood.
+At least you have some Klingon blood.
 In fact, without that ridiculous name you might could even pass for one.
-But he's even allowed a TRILL to join recently.
+But he's even allowed a Trill to join recently.
 If I'm not mistaken, she is the mate of your father.
 His foolish choices will be the end of our Great House if he is not careful."

 Mentioning Jadzia had a certain effect on Alexander that he couldn't quite explain.
 She wasn't his mother, not really, but hearing her insulted was like hearing someone saying much the same thing about K'Ehleyr.
 Alexander turned in his chair to finally face Drex fully.
 He didn't take a true aggressive posture but he did straighten just a bit as he crossed is arms.

 "Drex, the way I see it.
 Anyone can be born into a Great House.
 It's all a matter of genetics.
 Being invited into a House though…" Alexander raised a brow while leaving the rest of the sentence unsaid.
 "As for Jadzia, if you think that she wasn't worthy of joining the House of Martok then I would suggest that you take that up with your mother.
-It was her decision, actually, to allow her entrance.
-Something that I happen to know she didn't do lightly either.
+It was her decision to allow her entrance.
+Something that I happen to know she didn't do lightly, either.
 Jadzia is honorable; Trill or not.
 Your mother is a formidable woman; one whose wisdom I would not go against if given the choice.
-If the Lady Sirella saw something in a LOWLY Trill that was worthy of her House, then I would suggest that you take a deeper look to try to see just what she did."
+If Lady Sirella saw something in a lowly Trill that was worthy of her House, then I would suggest that you take a deeper look to try to see just what she did."

 "Well now that we all know one another," Ch'Targh was amused by Drex's reactions to what appeared to be Alexander's sharpest weapon; his words.
 "Perhaps you would like to join us for the mid-day meal.
-After all, I'm sure you would not want to dishonor your father by fighting with one of your own household."
+After all, I'm sure that you would not want to dishonor your father by fighting with one of your own household."

-"That's one for T'knehzoR of the House of Martok," Kornan snickered as he raised his glass of bloodwine.
+"That's one for T'knehzoR of the House of Martok," Kornan snickered as he raised his glass of blood wine.
 "A victory in a battle of words that I'm sure would even have been worthy of this Alexander the Great of yours."

 Alexander turned back to his meal smiling.
 It was clear that Drex was not used to using his wits in battle rather than a bat'leth.
-At least he knew he had ONE weapon at his disposal that he was well adept at.
+At least he knew he had one weapon at his disposal that he was well adept at.

 "General Martok," Alexander wondered if Drex had contacted his father after the minor scene down on the planet's surface.
 If so, he wondered just what he could have said that would prompt the man to contact him personally.
 "It is an honor to hear from you.
 I just spoke with your son today.
 I-"

 "I'm afraid that this is not a social call, Alexander."
-The General's face held a look of regret at what he was about to say before continuing.
+The general's face held a look of regret at what he was about to say before continuing.
 "I'm afraid that I have some bad news."

 Alexander straightened in his chair and swallowed.
 "My father.
 Is he…Is he alright?"